 4. Use Cash Counters and Sorters

-Cash counters and sorters take human error out of handling cash.
-They quickly sort mixed money by denomination and count while they’re at it.
+Cash counters and banknote sorters take human error out of handling cash.
+They quickly sort mixed banknotes by denomination and count while they’re at it.
 They’re completely accurate and incredibly fast.
-Not only will you avoid wasting so much time on handling cash, but you’ll drastically reduce your risk of counting errors, miscalculations, reporting mistakes, and other types of human error that lead to losses.
+Not only can you avoid wasting so much time on handling cash, but you’ll drastically reduce your risk of counting errors, miscalculations, reporting mistakes, and other types of human error that lead to losses.

-A cash recycler is an amazing new machine that “recycles” your money.
+A coin and banknote recycler accepts and dispenses cash.
 The same money that comes in goes out for floats and transactions.
-Not only will this speed up the transaction process considerably, but it will also reduce many risks.
+Not only will this speed up the transaction process considerably, but it can also reduce many risks.
 First, it also acts as a vault.
 Second, it counts and sorts cash automatically, so you won’t lose out due to human error from handling cash manually.
-Lastly, it has built-in counterfeit detection capabilities, so you won’t get defrauded.
+Lastly, it has built-in counterfeit detection capabilities.
 It’s like a cash counter, cash sorter, vault, and counterfeit detector, all in one.

-As a business owner, it’s up to you to keep your money and your employees safe and reduce your risks from handling cash.
+As a business owner, it’s up to you to keep your cash safe and reduce your risks from handling cash.
 Use these five keys to protect your cash.